niksu/dosarray/doc/USAGE.md

 export DOSARRAY_SCRIPT_DIR=<path-to-dosarray-scripts>
 ```

 Next, we need to configure DoSarray to simulate experiments using the available resources (physical hosts).
-That involves setting the following variables in `dosarray_config.sh`
+That involves setting the following variables in `config/dosarray_config.sh`
 * `DOSARRAY_PHYSICAL_HOSTS_PRIV`: Populate this list with the IP addresses of all the physical hosts.
-Please ensure the target physical host is the first element of the list

 * `DOSARRAY_VIRT_NET_SUFFIX`: Populate this list with the last octet of every IP address in `DOSARRAY_PHYSICAL_HOSTS_PRIV`, in the same order as they appear in there.